connext/documentation/docs/core-concepts/understanding-connext.md

 The Core Concepts section is still under construction!
 :::

-Connext powers fast, trust-minimized communication between blockchains.

-Our goal is to create a world where:

-1. Users never need to know what chain or rollup they're on (unless they want to!)
-2. Developers can build applications that utilize resources from many chains/rollups simultaneously
+Connext is public infrastructure powering fast, trust-minimized communication between blockchains.
+Built as a modular interoperability stack, Connext solves the [interoperability trilemma](https://blog.connext.network/the-interoperability-trilemma-657c2cf69f17), introduces the [quadrilemma](./background#the-bridging-landscape), and sits in the ideal position within the trade-off space for cross-chain bridges.

 ## What can you build with Connext?